tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "The larger an ecosphere is, the longer it takes to stabilize, and the harder it is to kill it."

+* "The most profound technologies are **those that disappear**.
+They weave themselves into the fabric of everyday life until they are indistinguishable from it."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>